-Schools should ensure that their provision follows the requirements of the tier in place at the time and this compliance code and work closely with any external wraparound providers their pupils may use to ensure children can be kept in a group with other children from the same bubble they are in during the school day where possible.
+Schools should ensure that their provision follows the requirements of this compliance code and work closely with any external wraparound providers their pupils may use to ensure children can be kept in a group with other children from the same bubble they are in during the school day where possible.
 Schools should apply the following:

-- Keep groups of no more than 15 children (group sizes may need to be smaller than 15 depending on factors such as age, size of the premises and the type of activity). - Social distancing should be maintained both within and between groups - Where groupings cannot be consistent or static only outside provision should be offered. - Contact records must be maintained for all bubbles or groups for 21 days - Activity safety, cleaning, hand sanitisation and waste requirements outlined in the compliance code must be applied to outdoor provision as well as indoor.
-Particular attention should be applied to touch points such as gates and handrails, providing hand sanitiser at suitable outside locations and the provision of waste facilities and tissues - Access to and use of toilet facilities must be considered.
+- Keep groups of no more than 15 children where they cannot be kept in their school bubbles and try to create groups on the basis of household groups (group sizes may need to be smaller than 15 depending on factors such as age, size of the premises and the type of activity). - Social distancing should be maintained both within and between groups - Consider providing activities outdoors as much as possible. - Contact records must be maintained for all bubbles or groups for 21 days - Activity safety, cleaning, hand sanitisation and waste requirements outlined in the compliance code must be applied to outdoor provision as well as indoor.
+Particular attention should be applied to touch points such as gates and handrails, providing hand sanitiser at suitable outside locations and the provision of waste facilities and tissues

+Access to and use of toilet facilities must be considered.
 In particular you should limit the number of children using the toilet at any one time, and, where possible avoid different groups using the same facilities at the same time.

 Please note: multiple groups of 15 can use the same shared place, if necessary with distancing between the groups.
 Where this is the case, other protective measures in this compliance code must be stringently applied.
+Although, different groups sharing the same space should be avoided where possible.